CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 For information on how to open a connection, please see [Opening Connections][].

-### Why does the Result property return a Dynamic data type?
+### Why does the Result property return a dynamic data type?

-The decision for the [Result][Result Property] to return a [Dynamic data type][Dynamic] rather than a specific type, was to avoid users having to [cast][Object Casting] the [Result][Result Property] to its correct type to be able to use all of its properties.
+The decision for the [Result][Result Property] to return a [dynamic data type][dynamic] rather than a specific type, was to avoid users having to [cast][Object Casting] the [Result][Result Property] to its correct type to be able to use all of its properties.

 As a result, any issues with using the [Result][Result Property] (i.e. trying to access a property it does not have) will not be reported as messages when trying to debug the flow; they will only be discovered when the flow execution reaches the part of the flow with the issue.